-Home » Truth and Reconciliation Day Resources
+Home » National Day for Truth and Reconciliation Resources

-Truth and Reconciliation Day: Resources and Initiatives
+National Day for Truth and Reconciliation: Resources and Initiatives

 This day provides an opportunity for all staff, physicians, and community members to engage in reflection, learning, and actions that foster understanding, healing, and a commitment to Indigenous communities.